About the Department

 With a faculty of competent and dedicated teachers, small classes, state-of-the-art computer labs, and current versions of industry-used software, computer science at Azusa Pacific University offers a challenging, professional, and intellectually stimulating environment, providing a gateway to many exciting careers.

-The Department of Computer Science offers a Bachelor of Science in Computer Science and a Bachelor of Arts in Computer Information Systems, minors in Computer Science and Computer Information Systems, and a Master of Science in Information Technology.
+The Department of Engineering and Computer Science offers a Bachelor of Science in Computer Science and a Bachelor of Arts in Computer Information Systems, minors in Computer Science and Computer Information Systems, and a Master of Science in Information Technology.

-The Department of Computer Science at Azusa Pacific University offers undergraduate degree programs in computer science and computer information systems; provides computer literacy courses and support courses for science majors prepares students for graduate study and success in their chosen careers; and assists students in applying their knowledge and skills in service to a society based on an understanding of Christian truth and values.
+The Department of Engineering and Computer Science at Azusa Pacific University offers undergraduate degree programs in computer science and computer information systems; provides computer literacy courses and support courses for science majors prepares students for graduate study and success in their chosen careers; and assists students in applying their knowledge and skills in service to a society based on an understanding of Christian truth and values.